quotientprovers/cion/README.md

 void __choice() { ... } // see bench/listset3.c
 ```

-4. The C file must also define the initial state.
+4. The C file must also define the initial state because,
-This is configured in `get_init_stmts` in `src/aut.ml`.

-5. Currently, Ultimate assumes that uninitialized fields are 0.
-However, we want them to be nondeterministic.
-Therefore you must also update `src/aut.ml` function `get_init_stmts` to specify which variables should be nondeterministically assigned.
-In the future this should be replaced with an Ultimate configuration flag.
+currently, Ultimate assumes that uninitialized fields are 0.
+Typically we want them to instead be nondeterministic.
+Therefore you must also update `src/aut.ml` function `get_init_stmts`
+to specify which variables should be nondeterministically assigned.
+(In the future this should be replaced with an Ultimate configuration flag.)